skyzyx/resume-jessika-parman/README.md

 ## Summary

 **Jessika Parman** is an experienced office and warehouse manager with a focus on improving workflow efficiency.
-Having learned the ropes of office management in high school while working in her mother's store after classes, Jessika understands what it takes to _think like an owner_ as opposed to simply _being an employee_.
+Having learned the ropes of office management in high school while working in her mother's store after classes, Jessika understands what it takes to _think like an owner_.

 Jessika understands how modern technology can streamline the efficiency of the workplace.
 She implicitly understands the pitfalls of “[We've always done it this way][always-done]” and has a sixth sense about how to streamline operations.
 Jessika understands that the best way to move things forward is to first listen and understand how things work before suggesting solutions which may not fit.
 But by letting computers do what computers are good at, we can free up the staff to focus on what _humans_ are good at.